ShakuriAvi/-Memory-Game-Swift-/README.md

 # Memory-Game
-The program was implemented at Swift.
+The app was implemented at Swift.
-The player's goal is to remember where each of the existing pairs cards, with a minimum of "moves" And in a minimum of time.
+Memory game: The game's goal is to remember where each of the existing pairs cards, with a minimum of "moves" And in a minimum of time.
 There are three options in the app:
 1) The game